 What is a cyber security plan template for small business?

-- Technologies: Having the right protection software installed on your devices.
+- Technologies: Downloading protection software for your devices.

 Why you need a cyber security plan

-Your team relies on business data every day to keep operations moving.
+Every day, your team relies on business data to keep operations moving.
 This includes:

 - Customer information.